guigolab/sqtlseeker2-nf/README.md

 The first four columns should be: `chr`, `start`, `end` and `snpId`.
 This file needs to be sorted by coordinate.

 * **Transcript expression file.**
-Contains the expression of each transcript in each sample (e.g. read counts, RPKM, TPM) It is not recommended to use transformed (log, quantile, or any non-linear transformation) expression.
+Contains the expression of each transcript in each sample (e.g. read counts, RPKM, TPM).
+It is not recommended to use transformed (log, quantile, or any non-linear transformation) expression.
-Column `trId` and `geneId`, corresponding to the transcript and gene IDs are required.
+Columns `trId` and `geneId`, corresponding to the transcript and gene IDs, are required.

 * **Metadata file.** Contains the covariate information for each sample.
 In addition, it defines the groups or conditions for which sQTL mapping will be performed.